Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/343-specify-a-temporary-instance.md

 * Any mismatch does not guarantee that it fails.
 * The script is outdated.
 A user can take this script and check the backed up machine using this script \(troubleshooting\) but without any warrant

-if restore failed -&gt; you can try to customize the source machine }}
+if restore failed - you can try to customize the source machine }}

 we cannot control the processing time

 On this wizard page, you can select whether you need to use a temporary instance during the restore process.